agoussia/godes/README.md

 Copyright (c) 2013-2015 Alex Goussiatiner agoussia@yahoo.com

 ### Features
-Godes is the general-purpose simulation library which includes the  simulation engine  and building blocks for modeling a wide variety of systems at varying levels of detail.
+Godes is the general-purpose simulation library which includes the  simulation engine  and building blocks for modeling a wide variety of systems at varying levels of details.

 ###### Active Objects
 All active objects shall implement the RunnerInterface and have Run() method.
 For each active object Godes creates a goroutine - lightweight thread.